lstables/developer-test/README.md

 ### Display

-Whilst we are looking at Laravel specific skills we are not really interested on the UI side of things, so a simple blade file to display this info would be sufficient.
+Whilst we are looking at Laravel specific skills we are not really interested on the UI side of things, therefore a simple blade file to display this info would be sufficient.

 Create a Blade view to display the list of books.
 Each book should display:
 + The title of the book.